rili0214/Code-Generating-Project/CGP_readme.txt

 │   │   ├── phi_generate.py                 # Driver for phi model generation
 │   ├── qwen/                               # Subdirectory for Qwen2.5-Coder-32B-Instruct
 │   │   ├── qwen_generate.py                # Initial, feedback, and final generation
-│   └── dafny_generator/                    # Directory for Dafny code generation using GPT-4-Turbo
+│   └── dafny_generator/                    # Directory for Dafny code generation using Qwen2.5-Coder-32B-Instruct
-│       ├── dafny_generate.py               # Generation of Dafny code using Azure OpenAI API
+│   │   ├── dafny_generate.py               # Generation of Dafny code using Qwen model
+│   └── tags_generator/                     # Directory for bug type generation using Qwen2.5-Coder-32B-Instruct
-├── results/                                # Directory to save results │   └── intermediate/                       # Directory for intermediate results from each feedback loop iteration │   │   ├── phi_analysis.json               # Analysis report on Phi's code from checking phase
+│       ├── tags_generate.py                # Generation of bug types using Qwen model to insert into the database ├── results/                                # Directory to save results │   └── intermediate/                       # Directory for intermediate results from each feedback loop iteration │   │   ├── phi_analysis.json               # Analysis report on Phi's code from checking phase